bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

     <img src="https://b.l3n.co/Fs5Lsm.jpeg" width="400" height="300"/>
 </div>

 **Eg**: Consider for example the market for eggs, in a city, for 24 hours.
 An increase in income shifts the demand curve to the right.
 (For normal goods, as income goes up demand goes up.
-For inferior goods, as income goes up demand goes down).
+For example, shoes.
+For inferior goods, as income goes up demand goes down.
+For example, public transport).
 Prices of other goods which are a substitute for eggs will also affect the demand curve for eggs.

 **Q**) What is a supply curve?